• Skip to primary navigation

 Homemade egg roll wrappers on a plate.

-⭐️ Why You Should Try This Recipe
+⭐️ Why You Should Try It

-• You will never buy egg rolls wrappers again.
-Once you realize how easy it is to make and how great it tastes, I'm confident you will never buy those expensive wrappers at the store.
+• You will never buy egg roll wrappers again.
+Once you realize how easy it is to make and how great it tastes, I’m confident you will never buy those expensive wrappers at the store.
 If you have ever made crêpes, you will feel very familiar with this recipe!

 • It's crispy, flaky, and fries to perfection.
 You will end up with crispy and golden brown egg rolls each and every time.